 Malaria is endemic and perennial in Ghana, with pronounced seasonal variations in the northern part of the country.
-The length of malaria transmission varies by geographic region, depending on the length of the dry season (December–March), during which there is little transmission.
+The length of malaria transmission varies by geographic region in Ghana, depending on the length of the dry season (December to March), during which there is little transmission.

-- A 6–7-month transmission season in a larger part of the north of the country and a shorter 3–4-month transmission in the upper part of the north, with the highest number of cases occurring between July and November.
+There are two distinct rainy seasons in the southern and middle parts of the country, from April to June and September to November.
+The North, however, is characterized by one rainfall season that begins in May, peaks in August, and lasts until September.
+There is a six to seven month transmission season in a larger part of the north of the country and a shorter three to four month transmission season in the upper part of the north, with the highest number of cases occurring between July and November.

-- In the southern part of the country, the transmission season is 9 months or more, with a small peak from May to June and a larger peak from October to November.
+In the southern part of Ghana, the transmission season is nine months or more, with a small peak from May to June and a larger peak from October to November.
+Although Ghana’s entire population is at risk of malaria infection, children under five years of age and pregnant women are at higher risk of severe illness due to lowered immunity.

 Facility-based case management

-Integrated Community Case Management (iCCM) and Community Health Planning and Services (CHPS)
+Community Health Planning and Services (CHPS) and integrated Community Case Management (iCCM)

 A major component of the CHPS strategy is that traditional community leaders must accept the concept and commit to supporting it.
 Malaria treatment is included in the Community Health Planning Services.
 Services provided by accredited CHPS are free for those having an active national insurance card.